jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

 (1) All Licensing Authorities acting together may issue practice notes, to apply to all of them, as they think fit.
 (2) The practice notes must not be inconsistent with this Act or any regulations made under it, and are for the guidance of a Deputy Licensing Authority, officers of a Licensing Authority, and parties before a Licensing Authority.

+### 77AA Authentication of photographs
+All Licensing Authorities acting together must set requirements as to the manner in which photographs required to accompany applications under sections 8 and 21 must be authenticated.

 ### 77B Online publication of information about procedures, time frames, and progress of decisions
 The following information must be published on an Internet site maintained by or on behalf of the chief executive of the Ministry of Justice:
   (a) information about the purpose of the Licensing Authorities and how to make an application or a complaint: